AqilaFadia/Data-Scientist_Kalbe-Nutritionals/README.md

 - Qty: Number of items purchased
 - Total Amount: Price x Qty

 Do exploratory data analysis in Dbeaver queries such as What is the average age of customers when viewed from their marital status?
 What is the average age of customers when viewed from their gender?
 Determine the store name with the highest total quantity!
 Determine the name of the best-selling product with the highest total amount!
-Query Refrensi can be seen [here](https://github.com/AqilaFadia/Data-Scientist_Kalbe-Nutritionals/blob/main/Query.sql)
+Query Reference can be seen [here](https://github.com/AqilaFadia/Data-Scientist_Kalbe-Nutritionals/blob/main/Query.sql)

 download Dbaver [here](https://dbeaver.io/)